MaraMattes/CML-HHU/README.md

 # Lecture Slides and Tutorials

-**The first lecture will take place on April 16.**
+The first lecture will take place on April 16.

-**There will be no lectures and tutorials during the weeks of April 7-11 and April 21-25.**
+There will be no lectures and tutorials during the weeks of April 7-11 and April 21-25.

+**The lecure on May 7 will take place in room 2421.U1.84.**

 ## Course 1: Lectures
 * [Lecture 0 ](./lecture/l0/L0.html)